- Grünewald, Matthias

 Grünewald is one of the greatest German artists of the sixteenth century.
 Only about twenty-two individual paintings and approximately thirty-seven drawings have been attributed to him.
 Unlike Dürer and Cranach, Grünewald seems not to have had a school or pupils, although his work influenced his contemporaries and was in demand into the late sixteenth century.

 In 1527 Grünewald moved to Halle where he worked as a hydraulic engineer for the city.
 He died in late August of 1528.
 The inventory of his possessions is a fascinating document, listing what appears to be expensive clothing for court use, artist's materials, pigments in particular, coins and medals, two paintings, copies of Luther's sermons and a New Testament (the latter described as "Lutheran trash").
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Zülch, Walter Karl.
 Der historische Grünewald.
 Mathis Gothardt-Neithardt.
 Munich, 1938.